insculptor/GameWeaverAI/README.md

 - **[Streamlit](https://streamlit.io/)**: For the web interface to interact with the RAG pipeline.
 - **[ChromaDB](https://www.trychroma.com/)**: For vector storage and retrieval.
 - **LangChain**: For text chunking and recursive character splitting.

----

-Feel free to modify this `README.md` based on further updates or features added to the project.
-Let me know if you need any additional sections or details!